Updated September 2023

 - properly filled-up online application form with the signature of the applicant

 - 2 recent passport size photos (51mm x 51mm) not older than three months, no uniform, with white background with dark dress and frontal view.
 Eyebrows should be visible.
 Ears, forehead chin to be completely visible in case of locals wearing qandoura.
 The background should be light blue.
 Clarity of the photo is very important – edited, blurred or unclear photos should not be accepted

 - original passport with photocopy of current and old passports with valid UAE residence visa page

-- documentary evidence for entry visa.
+- documentary evidence for the entry visa

 The supporting documents required for an India X visa vary depending on the type of visa you’re applying for.
 You can check the details of X visa requirements here.